martinjc/cmt112/part-3/build-tools.md

 ### Compulsory Reading

 -   [Sass and Less - an Introduction](http://vanseodesign.com/css/css-preprocessors/) - An introduction to CSS Preprocessors such as Sass and Less which can greatly simplify writing our CSS
 -   [Jekyll from Scratch - Getting Started](http://pixelcog.com/blog/2013/jekyll-from-scratch-introduction/) - An overview of Jekyll, a static site generator (one of many).

-### Videos

-You should watch all these videos before the contact session in Week 10.

 ## Code Examples